-The TOE runs a self test during the initialisation start-up after turning on the power, and it checks the integrity and the validity of executable code in the MFP control software.
+The TOE (configuration items except for FCU) runs a self test during the initialisation start-up after turning on the power, and it checks the integrity and the validity of executable codes in the MFP control software and the Operation Panel control software.
 The self test verifies the hash values of firmware and confirms the integrity of the executable code.
 The test verifies each application on the basis of a signature key and confirms the validity of the executable code.

-If something abnormal is recognised during the self test, an error message is displayed on the Operation Panel, and the TOE stops the operations so that normal users cannot use the TOE.
+If something abnormal is recognised in the MFP control software during the self test, an error message is displayed on the Operation Panel, and the TOE stops the operations so that normal users cannot use the TOE.
+If something abnormal is recognised in the Operation Panel control software, normal users cannot use the TOE through the Operation Panel.
 If no abnormal operations are recognised during the self test, the TOE continues the start-up processing and makes itself usable for the users.